sedostheatre/sedos.co.uk/input/shows/2023-sondheim-on-sondheim.md

 *Sondheim on Sondheim* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 4-8 July 2023.

+**Gala night (Friday 7 July, entry with a ticket for this performance):** join us immediately after the curtain falls when we’ll welcome Alex Young (*Follies*, National Theatre, *Into The Woods*, Theatre Royal, *Standing at the Sky’s Edge*, National Theatre), Susannah Fellows (West end casts of: *Chicago*, *City of Angels*, *Aspects of Love*, *Nine*, *Evita*), Tim Sawers (former executive director, The Bridewell Theatre), David Lardi (Sondheim Society trustee) and Craig Glenday (chairman of Sondheim Society).
+You’ll hear all about Sondheim’s history with the Bridewell Theatre from those who were there as well as insights into his work.
+Plus video messages from even more special guests!

 Music and Lyrics by Stephen Sondheim\
 Conceived and directed on Broadway by James Lapine\
 Inspired by a concept by David Kernan\